 Opera Category & co-sponsors of the medici.tv broadcast

 E. Gutzwiller & Cie, Banquiers was founded in 1886 by Carl Gutzwiller and is now owned and managed by the fourth generation of the Gutzwiller family.
 Managing partners are hands-on owners, with personal liability, ensuring interests are aligned with those of clients.
 It is a founding member of the exclusive Swiss Private Bankers Association.
 Specialising in asset management and investment advisory, E. Gutzwiller & Cie serves private clients from around the world from offices in Basel, Geneva and Zurich.
 It is a longstanding supporter of the arts - for instance, it has been the main partner of LISTE, one of the world's most prestigious art fairs, since 1997.
 As an organisation resolutely committed to quality, it is pleased to be supporting this year's Gramophone Classical Music Awards, renowned for recognising the best in classical music.

-Young Artist of the Year Award
+Co-sponsors of the Contemporary Award

 Co-sponsors of the medici.tv broadcast

 IMG Artists is a global leader of performing arts management.
 For 30 years, the company has set the standard for excellence across the artist management, touring, dance, attractions, festivals, events and cultural consulting fields.
 IMGA’s specialists in offices across three continents offer unparalleled international reach and depth of experience to the company’s artists, clients and partners.